A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics: Minimal set

-Therefore, the set $\{g_i\}_{i=1}^K$ is a degenerated set according to Definition \ref{def:independentTM1}.
-Note, the function $f$ from Eq. \eqref{eq:fDependent} must be legal in term of Definition \ref{def:legalActions} since $g_j$ is a time mapping. \end{proof}
+Therefore, the set $\{M_i\}_{i=1}^K$ is a degenerated set according to Definition \ref{def:independentTM1}.
+Note, the function $f$ from Eq. \eqref{eq:fDependent} is an admissible shift in term of Definition \ref{def:legalActions} since $M_j$ is a unit velocity measurement. \end{proof}

-\paragraph{Minimal Set of Time Mappings} \begin{proposition}[Maximal cardinality of an independent time mapping set] Let $\mathcal{X}(\bm{x}_0)$ be a simple curve (without self-intersections and equilibrium points) then any $N+1$ time mappings from $\mathcal{X}(\bm{x}_0)$ to the time interval $I$ are dependent. \end{proposition} \begin{proof} Let $\{g_i\}_{i=1}^{N+1}$ be a set of $N+1$ independent time mappings.
-According to \cref{def:independentTM2} the set $\{\nabla g_i\}_{i=1}^{N+1}$ is linearly independent which is impossible since $\nabla g_i$ is an $N$ dimensional vector.
-Therefore, the largest independent mapping set is of the cardinality $N$. \end{proof}
+\begin{proposition}[Maximal cardinality of a set of independent unit velocity measurements] Any $N+1$ unit velocity measurements are dependent. \end{proposition} \begin{proof} Let $\{M_i\}_{i=1}^{N+1}$ be a set of $N+1$ unit velocity measurements.
+Conversely, assume this set is independent.
+According to \cref{def:independentTM2} the set $\{\nabla M_i\}_{i=1}^{N+1}$ is linearly independent which is impossible since $\nabla M_i$ is an $N$ dimensional vector.
+Therefore, the cardinality of the largest independent unit velocity measurement set is up to $N$. \end{proof}